Bank of Canada interest rate decisions

 What is the Bank of Canada's key interest rate right now?

 The Bank of Canada’s benchmark interest rate, known as the policy rate, is at 2.25 per cent.
-It has held rates steady for the past two decisions.
+It has held rates steady for the past four decisions.

 Interest rates have been on a roller coaster in recent years.
 The bank cut the policy rate to 0.25 per cent at the start of the COVID-19 pandemic.
 When inflation surged after the end of lockdowns, the bank responded by raising interest rates 10 times in 2022 and 2023, bringing the policy rate to 5 per cent.
 The bank reversed course in the summer of 2024, and cut nine times over the next year and a half, taking the policy rate down to the current level.